bschnei/ebu-bootloader/README.md

 # ESPRESSObin Ultra Bootloader

 The [Globalscale ESPRESSObin Ultra](https://globalscaletechnologies.com/product/espressobin-ultra/) is a network appliance built with Marvell's Armada 3720 SoC (A3700).
-The source for its bootloader is open, but Globalscale has ceased maintaining their source.
+The source for its bootloader is open, but Globalscale does not maintain their source.
 [Their repos](https://github.com/globalscaletechnologies) are forked off old versions of upstream U-Boot, ARM TF-A, and Marvell repos.
 Their [build instructions](https://espressobin.net/espressobin-ultra-build-instruction/) also refer to outdated versions of Linux and build tools.

 I also found the following issues with the devices I received from Globalscale in 2023:
-* CPU Frequency Scaling at the maximum advertised frequency of 1.2Ghz was [disabled in the kernel](https://github.com/torvalds/linux/commit/484f2b7c61b9ae58cc00c5127bcbcd9177af8dfe).
-As a result, the bootloader underclocked the CPU so that frequency scaling would work with Linux.
+* The CPU was underclocked.
+The maximum advertised frequency is 1.2Ghz, but the factory bootloader set the clock speed to 800Mhz.
+See Notes section below.
 * [UEFI on U-Boot](https://docs.u-boot.org/en/latest/develop/uefi/uefi.html) was [broken](https://lore.kernel.org/regressions/NpVfaMj--3-9@bens.haus/T/).
 * The hardware random number generator contained in the Cortex-M3 coprocessor was [not available to the OS](https://gitlab.nic.cz/turris/mox-boot-builder).